Skip to main content

 Costs depend on the environment class (instance type) and AWS region.
 Estimates below use us-east-1 on-demand pricing:

-Environment ClassInstance TypeApprox. cost per instance/month
+Environment ClassInstance TypeApprox. cost per running instance/month

 Smallm6i.large (2 vCPU, 8 GB)~$70